Generic Name: valganciclovir hydrochloride

 - Close bottle with child resistant bottle cap tightly.
 This will assure the proper seating of the bottle adapter in the bottle and child resistant status of the cap.

 - Store constituted oral solution under refrigeration at 2°C to 8°C (36°F to 46°F) for no longer than 49 days.
 Do not freeze.

 - Write the date of expiration of the constituted oral solution on the bottle label.

 The patient package insert, which includes the dosing instructions for patients, and 2 oral dispensers should be dispensed to the patient [see Patient Counseling Information (17)].

-Dosage recommendations for adult patients with reduced renal function are provided in Table 1.
-For adult patients on hemodialysis (CrCl <10 mL/min), a dose recommendation for Valcyte cannot be given [see Use in Specific Populations (8.5, 8.6), Clinical Pharmacology (12.3)].
+Serum creatinine levels or creatinine clearance should be monitored regularly during treatment.
+Dosage recommendations for adult patients with reduced renal function are provided in Table 2.
+For adult patients on hemodialysis (CrCl less than 10 mL/min), a dose recommendation for Valcyte cannot be given [see Use in Specific Populations (8.5, 8.6), Clinical Pharmacology (12.3)].

 |Valcyte 450 mg Tablets|

 |≥ 60||900 mg twice daily||900 mg once daily|

 |40 – 59||450 mg twice daily||450 mg once daily|